computer-agents/agent-studio/desktop_env/eval/examples/README.md

 ## Detailed Structure

-### Environment
+### Environments

-- `type`: string
+- `type`: list
 - Description: Task environment.
-This should match the file name in `desktop_env/eval/examples/envs`.
-Anything related to the environment should be there.
+This should match the environment name in `config/environments.json`.

 ### Score Weight